 Guest Editor: Dr Bruce Levine, UPenn, USA

 With the key milestone of the recent approval of the first CAR-T therapy this is undoubtedly an exciting time for the field.
 Now more than ever it is essential to move the conversation forward in addressing the cost-effective, scaleable manufacture of these therapies, their safety and clinical outcomes, as well as the latest developments in replicating clinical success in solid tumors.
-This issue will examine:

 Guest Editors: Dr Sven Kili, GSK & Dr Jaap Boelens, UMC Utrecht